 Trying to have a conversation or “time in” with the child in the moment when the child is acting out can lead to arguing, notes Dr. Anderson.
 The child is likely to make excuses and before you know it you are far afield from the original goal, which was to diminish the likelihood of the child repeating that behavior.
 Also, “not every single behavior requires a conversation,” he notes.
 Especially for repeated behaviors, a short time out is sufficient.
 “You want to get the kid back to appropriate behavior as quickly as possible rather than making them feel that the conversation is an additional punishment on top of the time out,” he says.

 How to use time outs

-Parents use time outs in different ways, and for a range of offenses, says Matthew Rouse, a clinical psychologist in the ADHD and Behavior Disorders Center at the Child Mind Institute.
+Parents use time outs in different ways, and for a range of offenses, says Matthew Rouse, PhD, MSW, a clinical psychologist.
 “Some people really find them effective as a tool and they might use them for something like mean language, or there are other parents who might favor other strategies and might only save them for hitting or aggression.”

 Whenever you decide to use time outs, there are some guidelines you should stick to: